Polaris Off-Highway Recreational Vehicles Recalled Due to Fire Risk

 Recreational Off-Highway Vehicles (ROV) are becoming an increasingly popular choice for those who are seeking an off-road driving experience.
 Unlike All Terrain Vehicles (ATV) that are straddled by a single rider and which are operated with handlebars, throttles and hand levers for braking, ROVs are much more similar to driving a car.
 These vehicles feature a steering wheel, a brake and acceleration pedal, and may accommodate up to a driver and one or more passengers.
 Vehicles are equipped with roll bars and safety belts for both passenger and driver.
 Operators must have a driver’s license and be a minimum operating age of 16.

 Motor Vehicle defects can result in severe permanent injury and death.
 Those injured by Polaris vehicle defects have sustained serious burns.
 For motor vehicle defect cases such as this, it is vitally important to contact an experienced law firm that handles complex catastrophic personal injury cases.
-Philadelphia law firm Eisenberg, Rothweiler, Winkler, Eisenberg & Jeck has the experience.
-Contact the firm to set up a free consultation: (215) 774-3230.
+Philadelphia law firm Eisenberg, Rothweiler, Winkler, Eisenberg & Jeck, P.C., has the experience.
+Contact the firm to set up a free consultation: (215) 546-6636.